 External Email Disclaimer Examples

 External email disclaimers are used to alert the recipient that an email is coming from outside of their email system.
-For example, it might be automatically included in emails that originate outside of the recipient’s hospital, university, or company.

-Example of an external email disclaimer:
+Here are two examples of an external email disclaimer.

 EXTERNAL EMAIL!
 Use caution when sending personal data or opening attachments.